flyingmachine/nanoc-blog/content/essays/dropout-making-dough.md

 boundaries of her life which she had to work within.
 She wouldn't even try to do something that seemed statistically unlikely.

+## Life Does Not Unfold in the Abstract World of Statistics

 The problem is, life does not unfold in the abstract world of statistics.
 You must deal with hard, concrete reality when you're trying to get your first freelancing gig, or charge a higher rate, or get into the school you want.

-And your success depends completely on your ability to apply your own brain to the situation ata hand.
+And your success depends completely on your ability to apply your own brain to the situation at hand.
 You do not solve real life problems statistically.
-You solve them by working your brain until you come up with a solution.
+When driving by a car wreck, you do not say to yourself, "There's today's one-in-a-thousand!
+I can totally drive like an idiot now without getting in a crash!"
+No, you solve real life problems by shoving your brain against concrete details until you come up with a solution.

 And here's the real tragedy of the statistical approach.
 You undercut your confidence in your own mind's ability to grasp the world.
 You rob